maherkaz/500-2018/projects/README.md

 As a substantial part of your course grade, you will complete a small observational study comparing two exposures on at least two outcome(s) in time to generate an abstract, give a presentation, and complete a thorough written discussion using R Markdown.

-It is hard to learn statistics (or anything else) passively; concurrent theory and application are essential.
+"It is hard to learn statistics (or anything else) passively; concurrent theory and application are essential."

 Though hardly an original idea in general, this particular phrasing is stolen from Harry Roberts, as are several of the bulleted points to follow, originally prepared for his courses at the University of Chicago.
-I am also grateful to Doug Zahn, for several helpful suggestions swiped from his work at Florida State University, and to Dave Hildebrand, for many things, not least his excellent example at Wharton..
+I am also grateful to Doug Zahn, for several helpful suggestions swiped from his work at Florida State University, and to Dave Hildebrand, for many things, not least his excellent example at Wharton.

 There is more to a statistical application than the analysis of a canned data set, even a good canned data set.
 George Box noted that "statistics has no reason for existence except as the catalyst for investigation and discovery."
 Expert clinical researchers and statisticians repeatedly emphasize how important it is that people be able to write well, present clearly, work to solve problems, and show initiative.
 This project assignment is designed to help you develop your abilities and have a memorable experience.

 ## Three Deliverables and their Deadlines